 Leaves left on sidewalks could be a hazard for those walking by.
 You can make the sidewalk slippery, especially with just a little bit of way.
 Try to keep leaves off of sidewalks and steps to prevent any injury.

-If you have more questions about leaves, trees, limbs, branches or simply the health of any tree on your property give us a call.
+If you have more questions about leaves, trees, limbs, branches or simply the fitness of any tree on your property give us a call.